netz98/n98-magerun/readme.rst

 Resolves the given type and grouped class name to a class name, useful for debugging rewrites.

+If the resolved class doesn't exist, an info message will be displayed.

 .. code-block:: sh

    $ n98-magerun.phar dev:class:lookup <block|model|helper> <name>